rubyjs/libv8/README.md

-If you don't see your platform on this list, first, make sure that it installs from source, and second talk to us about seeting up a binary distro for you.
+If you don't see your platform on this list, first, make sure that it installs from source, and second talk to us about setting up a binary distro for you.

 ### What if I can't install from source?